Market-Implied Sustainability: Insights from Funds' Portfolio Holdings: Explaining MIS scores -- a quantile regression analysis

 For the complete list of regressors we refer to Table \ref{tab:variables_description}.
 The sustainability-related variables and the control variables have been selected based on their relevance as key factors influencing the sustainability profile of a company, ensuring a comprehensive and robust analysis.
-The variables are consistent with the analysis of \cite{lambillon2023green}.
+The variables are consistent with the analysis of \cite{lambillon2023green} who examine the characteristics of firms included in SFDR Article 9 funds.
 In addition, given the strong emphasis posed on the green transition by the European Commission \citep{fetting2020european}, we considered the variable Green Revenues, a metric that reflects companies' exposure to the transition to green economy.
 We tested for potential collinearity by computing the VIF (Variance Inflation Factor), finding that the values are smaller than 2 for all the regressions performed, suggesting the lack of relevant collinearity in the regressors.

+To further enrich the characterization of MIS scores, and to highlight systematic divergence and similarities with traditional ESG scores, we test here the opposite relation compared to Equation \ref{eq:regression}, using the same sustainability and corporate variables, including MIS as a key explanatory variable:

+The analysis is conducted over the period 2010--2024 using quarterly panel data.
+The year 2025 is excluded, as coverage for ESG scores and other covariates is substantially lower, given that several variables are computed and released only after the end of the reference period.